-Art and creativity are the essentials of the entertainment industry.
-In the gaming industry we add technology to that list.
-Therefore, videogame art is the ability to create art using technology.
-This is truly a difficult and ambitious task.
+Art and creativity are an integral part of the entertainment industry.
+In the gaming industry, technologies are equally as important.
+Thus, the art in computer games is the art of creating art with the help of technology.
+This is a really difficult and ambitious task.

 Artem Galeev laid the principles of modern eclecticism as the basis for the design of Atomic Heart, combining imagery from the familiar past, embedded within each of our individual consciousnesses since childhood, with that of a new, previously unknown world of technology and a futuristic USSR.

 In simpler terms, the above can be called “bionics”— a combination of biology and technology.
 Inanimate objects, which are based on the forms of real biological beings, become animated due to their emotional appearance, causing associations with real living beings.
 We see these images, observe them in motion, and feel strong contradicting emotions towards them—from fear and anxiety to joy and delight.

 It is well known that the main achievements of the Soviet designers of the 1950s – 1970s were conducted in the fields of space technology and in the production of military and heavy equipment, utilizing precision engineering.
 Many consumer goods were produced at military and heavy industry factories.
 This ensured their high quality and unique functionality.
 Soviet designers sought to create durable and high-quality things that were “timeless”.
 The assortment policies of the state and the principles of modular design allowed for the creation of unified models that could be adapted to various social and cultural conditions.
 Such a reasonable, “eco-friendly” approach became the “calling card” of the Soviet system.